blackgrapes/Invention-Success-Prediction-api-test/README.md

 The `ML-Model` directory contains a simple demonstration of a machine learning model that predicts the success of an invention based on input features.
 This is a basic implementation, and additional complexity can be introduced as needed.
 Check the `ML-Model` directory for details on running the model and testing its capabilities.

+Additionally, the model is being enhanced to include preparing instructions for tools like `Figma/Motiff` for design, based on multiple user requirements.

 ---